VirtusLab/git-machete/docs/source/cli_help/github.rst

   Annotates the branches based on their corresponding GitHub PR numbers and authors.
   Any existing annotations are overwritten for the branches that have an opened PR; annotations for the other branches remain untouched.
   Equivalent to ``git machete anno --sync-github-prs``.

+``checkout-prs``:

+  Check out the head branch of the given pull request (specified by number), also traverse chain of pull requests upwards, adding branches one by one to git-machete and check them out locally.
+  Once pull request is checked out locally, annotate local branches with corresponding pull request numbers.

+  **Parameters:**

+    <PR-number>    Pull request number to checkout.

 ``create-pr [--draft]``: